 If you're looking for an edge in the transportation segment of the market, consider strong, smaller brands that sell their products to folks like you and me.
 We've got a couple to offer, plus a home-owner's trusted go-to company, in our new special report, "Middle-Class Millionaire-Makers: 3 Stocks Wall Street's Too Rich to Notice."
 Click here for instant access to this free report.

 - Add Goodyear Tire & Rubber to My Watchlist.

 The article Are You Expecting This from Goodyear Tire & Rubber? originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.